Rasquin/project1/README.md

 in the group.
 By clicking the interested name, you will be redirected to Wikipedia where there is more information.
 c. videos: here you can watch them performing Daydeream Believer.
-c.
+d.
 Music: Displays 4 song, you can chose which to listen to.
 Each song has its title, the year of release, a short description of the song and  an image of its album.
 Besides, by clicking the name of the some you will be redirected to a Wikipedia section where you can get more information.

+Each section of the scrolling page has a buttom to go back to the top.

 The contact page contents a form where the user can ask the band to perform for an event or party.
 The form ask you for your name, the date of your event and a short description of it.
 All this information